getAlby/hub/README.md

 ### From the release

-Download and run the executable
+Download and run the executable.

+Have a look at the [configuration options](#optional-configuration-parameters)

 ```bash
 wget https://getalby.com/install/hub/server-linux-x86_64.tar.bz2